 The Washington State Center for Court Research (WSCCR) completed a study on FFT in August 2016.
 The study showed mixed results regarding recidivism.
 There was significant reduction in recidivism for those that completed FFT compared to those that started and did not complete the intervention.
 The study did not find other statistically significant changes.

-Over the next year, the FFT Project will work with FFT LLC, FFT clinical supervisors, the courts, and service providers to continue to enhance efforts to deliver greater quality services based on the recommendations of the study.
-Additionally, the FFT Project is committed to providing model fidelity services to the youth and families served and the policymakers and taxpayers who fund the program.
-Finally, WSIPP's most recent reports concluded that FFT has the second-best benefit-cost ratio (\$8.94:\$1) among programs for juvenile probationers.
+Since 2019, the Washington State FFT Project worked with FFT LLC, FFT Clinical Supervisors, the courts, and service providers to enhance efforts in delivering a greater quality of services based on the recommendations of the study.
+From 2019 to present day, the FFT Project went beyond the recommendations of the study and implemented five additional quality assurance tools to support therapeutic practices, enhanced our trainings practices to best match to the needs of the therapists learning the model, developed a performance evaluation tool for FFT Clinical Supervisors, and updated the FFT Projects Quality Assurance/Quality Improvement documents, which include Therapist and Clinical Supervisor Standards.